7 Beams

 The maximum moment occurs where its derivative (shear) is equal to zero.

-At the points of concentrated forces, the shear diagram will jump up or down depending on the direction of the force.
-If the force is up then the shear diagram will jump up, and if the force is down, the shear diagram will drop down.
+At the points of concentrated forces, the shear diagram jumps up or down depending on the direction of the force.
+If the force is up, then the shear diagram will jump up, and if the force is down, the shear diagram will drop down.

-At the points of concentrated moments, the moment diagram will jump up or down depending on the direction of the rotation.
-If the concentrated moment is clockwise, the moment diagram will jump up, and if it is counter-clockwise, the moment diagram will drop down.
-This “opposite” direction effect is for the internal bending moment is the reaction to the applied moment to stay consistent with the established sign convention.
-The shear diagram will not be impacted.
+At the points of concentrated moments, the moment diagram jumps up or down depending on the direction of the rotation.
+If the concentrated moment is clockwise, the moment diagram will jump up, and if counterclockwise, it will drop down.
+This “opposite” direction effect for the internal bending moment is the reaction to the applied moment to stay consistent with the established sign convention.
+The shear diagram remains unaffected.

-Use all that you know about calculus and the relationships between functions when you derive and integrate to build, check, and analyze your shear and moment diagrams.
+Use all you know about calculus and the relationships between functions when you derive and integrate to build, check, and analyze shear and moment diagrams.

 7.3 Determining Equations by Equilibrium